The Power of Tests for Detecting $p$-Hacking: Monte Carlo Simulations

-Researchers use either a threshold or a minimum approach to $p$-hacking. \begin{itemize} \itemsep{0em} \item[] \textbf{Threshold approach.} Researchers estimate the model using all instruments $Z_i$, test \eqref{eq:H0_simul}, and obtain the $p$-value $P$.
-If $P\le 0.05$, the researchers report the $p$-value.
+\textit{Threshold approach:} Researchers estimate the model using all instruments $Z_i$, test \eqref{eq:H0_simul}, and obtain the $p$-value $P$.
+If $P\le 0.05$, they report it.
 If $P>0.05$, they try all $(K-1)\times 1$ subvectors of $Z_i$ as instruments and select the result corresponding to the smallest $p$-value.
-If the smallest $p$-value is larger than $0.05$, they continue and explore all $(K-2)\times 1$ subvectors of $Z_i$ etc. If all results are insignificant, they report the smallest $p$-value. \item[] \textbf{Minimum approach.} The researchers run IV regressions of $Y_i$ on $X_i$ using each possible configuration of instruments and report the minimum $p$-value. \end{itemize}
+If the smallest $p$-value is larger than $0.05$, they explore all $(K-2)\times 1$ subvectors of $Z_i$ etc. If all results are insignificant, they report the smallest $p$-value.

+\textit{Minimum approach:} The researchers run IV regressions of $Y_i$ on $X_i$ using each possible configuration of instruments and report the minimum $p$-value.

-Figures \ref{fig:hists_IV3} and \ref{fig:hists_IV5} display the null and $p$-hacked distributions for $K\in\{3,5\}$.
-We also show these distributions for a scenario where the researchers screen out specifications with first-stage $F$-statistics below 10.
-In this case, the researchers ignore such specifications while doing thresholding or minimum type searches descried above.
-We do not show results for $K=7$ since there is a very high concentration of $p$-values at zero in this case.
+Figures \ref{fig:hists_IV3} and \ref{fig:hists_IV5} display the null distributions, including estimates of the average power of the underlying studies, and the $p$-hacked distributions.\footnote{Unlike in the covariate selection example, we do not show results for $K=7$ since there is a very high concentration of $p$-values at zero in this case.} We also show these distributions for a scenario where the researchers screen out specifications with first-stage $F$-statistics below 10.
+In this case, the researchers ignore such specifications while doing thresholding or minimum type searches described above.
 As with covariate selection, the threshold approach yields discontinuous $p$-curves and may lead to non-increasingness and humps, whereas reporting the minimum $p$-value leads to continuous and decreasing $p$-curves.
-The distribution of $h$ and the number of instruments, $K$, are important determinants of the shape of the $p$-curve.
+The distribution of $h$ and $K$ are important determinants of the shape of the $p$-curve.